The Purpose of the Martyrdom of Jesus

-That's why the myths must be exposed and dispelled, because Christians have been led to believe in stories about Jesus ranging from being “born of a virgin” to “dying for our sins for our salvation” to "coming again" in person.
+That's why the myths must be exposed and dispelled, because Christians have been led to believe in erroneous stories about Jesus such as the one about “dying for our sins for our salvation.”
 Therefore, in order to establish peace and harmony in the world, and in order to resolve the doctrinal conflicts between Christianity, Judaism, Islam and other religions, it is necessary to dispel myths about Jesus and bring about a real Reformation -- which Jesus himself foresaw and predicted would come at the end of the age he ushered in.